our story

 • The Ridgecrest branch of Mission Bank is acquired.
 The new location is christened the Ridgecrest North Branch.

-• Tehachapi Albertsons Branch is relocated to a stand-alone building that was vacated by a large regional bank.
+• Tehachapi Albertsons Branch is relocated to a stand-alone branch building that was vacated by a large regional bank.

 • Business banking and lending offerings are expanded to include a full line of products, services, and loans.